madmurphy/libconfini/MANUAL.md

 Each format can be represented also as a univocal 24-bit unsigned integer.
 In order to convert an `IniFormat` to an unsigned integer and vice versa the functions `ini_fton()` and `ini_ntof()` are available.
-For simplicity, instead of using the `uint32_t` type, a size-agnostic custom type is used for this: the `#IniFormatNum` data type.
+For simplicity, instead of using a `uint_least32_t` type, a size-agnostic custom type is used for this: the `#IniFormatNum` data type.

 For instance, imagine we want to create a format as close as possible to the